primeroz/myClickHouse/README.md

 ./generate-data.sh 1000000
 ```

-This will take a few hours to complete
+This will take a `while` to complete

 ### Running the Parser